BeeNag/api_examples/README.md

 In this session we will use Application Programming Interfaces (APIs).
 APIs allow applications interact with other applications over a network.

-Not only is this a look at using APIs but it is also a recap on using classes and functions.
+Not only is this a look at using APIs but it is also a recap on using classes and methods.

 To start, join the chat on Skinder - http://skinder.herokuapp.com/